Clinohub/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Double pointers and arrays and strings
+Double pointers, arrays and strings